Part V

 The Elemental Currents: Listening to the Body’s Weather

-Rather than memorizing lab values, we attune to the signature each hormone carries in the lived experience.
+Rather than memorizing lab values, we pay attention to how each hormone tends to feel in lived experience.

 The Heat of Action (Cortisol & Adrenaline)

+The sympathetic system surges adrenaline for rapid mobilization; cortisol sustains readiness when threat is perceived.
 This is the sudden blaze.
-It wakes you, sharpens your focus, and braces your jaw.
+It can wake you, sharpen your focus, and brace your jaw.

 The Golden Loom (Oxytocin, Serotonin, Dopamine)

-It is not a moral failing; it is a chemistry that needs tending through touch, art, or rest.
+It is not a moral failing; it is a chemistry that may need contact, nourishment, altered load, or rest.

 The Inner Flame (Thyroid Hormones)